-Exception Source Document Where to Claim Required Documentation An employee who rejected a good-faith, written offer to rehire them at the same pay as before 05/22/20 - Interim Final Rule on Loan Forgiveness Only available on standard Loan Forgiveness Application - Count the equivalent of the applicable FTE on PPP Schedule A Worksheet for each employee to whom this exception applies. office of employee's rejected offer within 30 days of the rejection.
+Exception Source Document Where to Claim Required Documentation An employee who rejected a good-faith, written offer to rehire them at the same pay as before 05/22/20 - Interim Final Rule on Loan Forgiveness Only available on standard Loan Forgiveness Application - Count the equivalent of the applicable FTE on PPP Schedule A Worksheet for each employee to whom this exception applies.
+Written documentation of the offer and its rejection.
+Must inform the state unemployment office of employee's rejected offer within 30 days of the rejection.
 An employee that was fired for cause 05/22/20 - Interim Final Rule on Loan Forgiveness Only available on standard Loan Forgiveness Application -Count the equivalent of the applicable FTE on PPP Schedule A Worksheet for each employee to whom this exception applies.
 Payroll documents showing the reduction.
 Written documentation of the firing for cause An employee who voluntarily resigned 05/22/20 - Interim Final Rule on Loan Forgiveness Only available on standard Loan Forgiveness Application - Count the equivalent of the applicable FTE on PPP Schedule A Worksheet for each employee to whom this exception applies.
 Payroll documents showing the reduction.
 Written documentation of the voluntary resignation.